Laura Fuentes

 How Long to Roast Broccoli by Temperature

-Depending on how much time you have, the oven temperature, and if you’re adding any other ingredient to the sheet pan; roasting broccoli can take as little as 15 minutes and up to 25 minutes to cook.
+Depending on how much time you have, the oven temperature, and if you’re adding any other ingredients to the sheet pan; roasting broccoli can take as little as 15 minutes and up to 25 minutes to cook.

 The chart below provides a quick reference based on the oven temperature and whether you use fresh or frozen florets.